bertis-informatics/msmu/mkdocs/how-it-works/data.md

 As general AnnData object, each individual modality contains `.var`, `.obs`, `.X`, `uns`, and etc,.

 - A `.var` attribute is filled with features of each level data.
-For example, in `feature` modality for PSMs, information describing scan number, filename, PEP, q-value, and etc, with `filename.scan` index.
+For example, in `psm` modality for PSMs (or precursors), information describing scan number, filename, PEP, q-value, and etc, with `filename.scan` index.
 - In `.obs`, metainfo for samples can be stored and initially filenames or TMT channels are used as index.
 - `.X` Holds the **quantification** matrix.
 - All other unstructured data can be stored in `.uns`.